kexinoh/Curve-Puzzle-CAPTCHA/README.md

 ### Project Overview

-This is a purely front-end implemented curve puzzle CAPTCHA, designed to provide a CAPTCHA solution without backend dependencies.
-Users need to complete the puzzle by dragging the slider to verify their identity.
+This is a purely front-end implemented curve puzzle CAPTCHA, Users need to complete the puzzle by dragging the slider to verify their identity.

 ### Features

-- Pure front-end implementation, no backend support required
 - Uses Canvas to draw puzzles and curves
 - Performance optimization for low-performance devices
 - Optional display of curves and control points